mariahcoleno/ImageAnnotationToolV2/image_annotation/README.md

 5. Place images in the images/ directory (ignored by Git):
    - `mkdir -p images/`
    - `cp /path/to/your/images/*.jpg images/`
+   - **Note**:
+     - This repo does not include sample images.
+     - To add new images: Copy your images (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs".
+       - See "Option 1" for tips on finding your image path.
+- **Note**:
+  - You should still be in the image_annotation/ directory.
+Proceed to the "Run the Tool" section below.

 ### Run the Tool (Both Options):
 1. `python setup_db.py` to initialize the database.